 - "The political pendulum seems to swing every so often between pro and anti-growth factions.
 This might not be a problem if each faction did not try to change the plan and codes every time." - "Common ground?
-There isn't one!" - "A lot of the plan was written with a...mindset that "we don't trust the voters to elect smart people to the commission in the future...since they got lucky enough to vote us in this time, we are going to adopt this plan which makes it very difficult to change things." - "If there's one thing I would wish to see come out of the process is something that is consistent and lasting, that is not going to be subject to change at everybody else's whim." - 17) Development Approval/Permitting Process: Great strides have been made to expedite procedural approvals.
+There isn't one!" - "A lot of the plan was written with a...mindset that "we don't trust the voters to elect smart people to the commission in the future...since they got lucky enough to vote us in this time, we are going to adopt this plan which makes it very difficult to change things." - "If there's one thing I would wish to see come out of the process is something that is consistent and lasting, that is not going to be subject to change at everybody else's whim."

+17) Development Approval/Permitting Process

+Great strides have been made to expedite procedural approvals.
 City staff is universally praised for their capability and willingness to work with the business community.
 However, many interviewees pointed to the fact that staff is so often required to come up with highly creative solutions to facilitate projects as an indication of the need for regulatory reform.

 - "...there are plenty of things both in the plan and the code to stop a project.
 But staff here is always working out some way to get to the finish line." - "The issues here have never been at the staff level; staff is very competent.
-But they keep getting hamstrung by an ever changing political environment and the policy dictates coming down." - "A lot of what went into the comp plan was trying to nail down specifics, and this took away the ability to work together." - The problem is that the great parts of Winter Park have not invaded the parts that we want them to.
+But they keep getting hamstrung by an ever changing political environment and the policy dictates coming down." - "The problem is that the great parts of Winter Park have not invaded the parts that we want them to.
 To me, this is in due in no small part to the stifling nature of our regulations.
 That the reverse has not happened either tells me that fears of the ruin of Park Avenue are questionable."